lud4sec/QuickGuide/CyberresilienceGuide.md

 * Orbot: https://guardianproject.info/apps/org.torproject.android/

 ## HUMAN SIDE

+Managing human risks is the most sensitive aspect of cybersecurity, this is called OPSEC, and you should care.

+Somes rules:

-Be careful about what you post online.
-Every data is sensitive, even the ones you don't suspect.
+- Be careful about what you post online, nothing is truly private
+- Every data is sensitive, even the ones you don't suspect (date, time...)
+- Blur faces on pictures (especially during protests)
+- Use multiple tools/personas when interacting online

 Delete metadata from pictures on Android:

 * Scrambledeggsif: https://f-droid.org/en/packages/com.jarsilio.android.scrambledeggsif/

 ## Phishing and URL